2014 Atlanta Falcons season: Conference

+1 2 3 Seattle, Green Bay and Dallas were ranked in seeds 1–3 based on conference record.; 1 2 Arizona defeated Detroit head-to-head (Week 11, 14–6).; 1 2 New Orleans defeated Minnesota head-to-head (Week 3, 20–9).; 1 2 3 The NY Giants defeated both Atlanta and St. Louis head-to-head (Atlanta: Week 5, 30–20; St. Louis: Week 16, 37–27), while Atlanta finished ahead of St. Louis based on conference record.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Use of artificial crowd noise

 Shortly after the end of the post-season the Falcons were investigated by the League for piping artificial crowd noise during opponent's offensive snaps at home games during the 2013 season and the 2014 season.
 Team owner Arthur Blank stated that he was "angry and embarrassed" about the allegations, and has allegedly acknowledged the validity of the accusations, stating "I think what we've done in 2013 and 2014 was wrong", and promising to cooperate fully with the investigation.
 The NFL fined the Falcons $350,000 and took away a fifth round draft pick in the 2016 draft as punishment.